Daksh2060/address-tracker-app/README.md

 ## How does it work?

 When launching the application, users will arrive at a home screen displaying the maps on the upper half, and the primary interface on the bottom enabled by routing.
-The list of friends can be ordered by the columns of the display and friends can also be removed by admin privileges (in this case, knowing the password which is "").
+The list of friends can be ordered by the columns of the display and friends can also be removed by admin privileges (in this case, knowing the M5 hash password which is "BaggyJeans").
 When adding a new friend, users will be taken to an input form as such:

 <p align="center">
   <img src="images/oldLocation.png" />